Skip to content

-Supporting your child with CAT test preparation
+Supporting your child with CAT preparation

 What is the format of the CAT4 test?

 The CAT4 is a multiple-choice, timed assessment, taken under exam conditions.
 The test itself is 72 minutes and is split into 3 parts.
-There are 8 subsections including: Figure Classification, Figure Matrices, Verbal, Classification, Verbal Analogies, Number Analogies, Number Series, Figure Analysis and Figure Recognition.
-At the start of each section there will be a brief overview of practice examples to familiarise the style and format of the questions.

 How are CAT4 results used?

-How Atom can help?
+How can Atom help?

-Your child can practice both Verbal and Non-Verbal Reasoning skills with our Exam Preparation packages.
-With an Exam Preparation Plus subscription, your child can also practice exam technique using our CAT4 mock tests.
-These tests mirror the real assessment in terms of timings, number of questions and skill-based content.
+With an Exam Preparation Plus subscription, your child can practise exam techniques with our CAT4 mock tests.
+These tests are like the real assessment - they match in timings, question numbers, and skill-based content.
 Familiarity with CAT4 tests will help your child to perform at their best when sitting their real exams.

 Verbal Reasoning